-The levelised cost of electricity generated from solar PV and offshore wind is now often competitive with fossil fuel power, and capital costs are projected to fall further.
-69 Despite the recent fall in fossil fuel prices, renewable power is cheaper than fossil fuel-based thermal power generation in many major markets.
-70 Moreover, investing in fossil fuel risks future stranded assets.
+The levelised cost of electricity generated from solar PV and offshore wind is now often competitive with fossil fuel power, and capital costs are projected to fall further.75 Despite the recent fall in fossil fuel prices, renewable power is cheaper than fossil fuel-based thermal power generation in many major markets.76 Moreover, investing in fossil fuel risks future stranded assets.
 Nonetheless, in many locales, renewable energy projects are at risk due to disruptions as a result of the lockdowns.

-Renewable energy can deliver half of cities' carbon reductions Fully half of the abatement potential that cities could achieve today through technically feasible measures comes from decarbonising urban electricity.71 e McKinsey, 2020.
-How a post-pandemic stimulus can both create jobs and help the climate.
+Renewable energy can deliver half of cities' carbon reductions

+Fully half of the abatement potential that cities could achieve today through technically feasible measures comes from decarbonising urban electricity.77